Factbox: U.S. stocks to watch as Hurricane Florence approaches

 NEW YORK (Reuters) - Stocks in weather-sensitive industries reacted as Hurricane Florence moved closer to the U.S. East Coast on Monday.

-Shares of building supply and home improvement companies including Beacon Roofing Supply Inc (BECN.O) and Home Depot Inc (HD.N) rose, while insurers such as Allstate Corp (ALL.N) tumbled.
+Shares of roofing and insulation products companies including Beacon Roofing Supply Inc (BECN.O) and Owens Corning (OC.N) rose, while insurers such as Allstate Corp (ALL.N) tumbled.

 Florence, the first major hurricane to threaten the eastern United States this year, was forecast to hit the coast of North Carolina or South Carolina on Thursday.
 North Carolina ordered residents to evacuate the state’s Outer Banks barrier islands, and the governors of Virginia, North Carolina and South Carolina declared states of emergency.